 Under Accounting Standards Codification, or ASC, Topic 606: Revenue from Contracts with Customers, or Topic 606, the amount of revenue recognized for any goods or services reflects the consideration that MedAvail expects to be entitled to receive in exchange for those goods and services.
-To achieve this core principle, MedAvail applies the following five-step approach: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to performance obligations in the contract; and (5) recognize revenue when or as a performance obligation is satisfied.
+To achieve this core principle, MedAvail applies the following five-step approach: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; and (5) recognize revenue when or as a performance obligation is satisfied.